ARMmbed/mbed-client/docs/Introduction.md

 * Performs the **Register** operation and provides parameters that mbed Device Server requires to register the client (for example Endpoint Name).

-* Maintains the registration and session (for example Lifetime, Queue Mode).
+* Maintains the registration and session (for example, it sets the Lifetime and Queue Mode towards mbed Device Server).

 * Provides information on the Objects the client supports and existing Object Instances in the client.